averygrant/atram_singularity/README.md

 # atram_singularity

-Creating a container for aTRAM and assemblers
+Creating a singularity container for aTRAM and assemblers

+Assemblers include: abyss, trinity, spades, and velvet

+More information about aTRAM can her found: https://github.com/juliema/aTRAM